 I’m Rachael Ludwick.
 I currently live in Seattle, Washington, USA with my partner, baby and cats.
-I work as as software developer.
+I work at Glowforge as as software developer.
 We’re making an awesome product involving LASERS and you should check it out.
-But, disclaimer: this is a personal web site and nothing here or elsewhere on the web represents my employer).
-I’ve written a fair bit about agriculture and food related science, especially policy and non-scientist understanding of science, but also write about whatever I feel like. :)
+But, disclaimer: this is a personal web site and nothing here or elsewhere on the web represents my employer.

 Long, Boring Technical Details